You are currently viewing How to become a digital nomad to travel full-time

 It means absolutely applying for one of the few cards in Canada that doesn’t charge a 2.5% fee on everything you buy in foreign currency (and gives you hundreds of dollars as a welcome bonus; free webinar coming soon to learn more).

-It also means that you need the STACK Prepaid Mastercard which allows you to avoid ATM fees anywhere in the world and which is completely free (and which is not a credit card, so no “hard pull” on your credit score).
+It also means that you need the EQ Bank Card (Prepaid Mastercard) which allows you to avoid ATM fees anywhere in the world and which is completely free (and which is not a credit card, so no “hard pull” on your credit score).

 It means maybe considering The Platinum Card from American Express, Canada’s best premium card for frequent travelers, with its unlimited access to airport lounges around the world since you’ll be spending more time in airports.
-It gives you ≈ $566 in net value in year 1, and after that, you can take other cards with some lounge passes if you don’t want to pay.
+It gives you ≈ $852 in net value with the welcome bonus, and after that, you can take other cards with some lounge passes if you don’t want to pay.

-Finally, some other very useful tools on the road are obviously a VPN like NordVPN or BlufVPN to protect your data, LastPass to protect your accounts, and an antivirus like AVG or McAfee.
+Finally, some other very useful tools on the road are obviously a VPN like NordVPN or BlufVPN to protect your data, 1Password to protect your accounts, and an antivirus like AVG or McAfee.

 Travel logistics